-- 1. the tree is identified on Council's Significant Tree Register and the proposed work is to prune the tree; or - 2. the tree is located on land identified as a heritage item in Schedule 5 of Woollahra LEP 2014 and the proposed works are minor (e.g. will not have an impact on heritage significance or amenity).
+- 1. the tree is identified on Council's Significant Tree Register and the proposed work is to prune the tree; or - Repealed by WDCP 2015 Amendment NO. 21 of Amen 2. the tree is located on land identified as a heritage item in Schedule 5 of Woollahra LEP 2014 and the proposed works are minor (e.g. will not have an impact on heritage significance)